 Bhatia explains the two kinds of rationing which are routinely practiced in health systems.
 In implicit rationing, the imposition of barriers such as referrals to specialists and the use of waitlists, deters healthcare access.
-Explicit rationing takes into account 'the efficacy and cost of medical treatment, technology, and other interventions that are subsidized by the government.
+Explicit rationing takes into account 'the efficacy and cost of medical treatment, technology, and other interventions that are subsidized by the government.'
 In resource-constrained societies such as India, without effective checks and balances, access through rationing gains significance in situations where affordability is the major determining factor in treatment, notwithstanding the nature of the disease or actual medical needs.
+We are driven by health budget totals rather than where and how to allocate available funds.
+An understanding of rationing could enable better responses to those specifics.